CKURO.ART / Legal

 To be valid under the DMCA, your notice must contain all of the following.
 Incomplete notices cannot be acted upon.

-Describe the work you believe has been infringed — a link to your original, a description, or registration number if applicable.
-If multiple works are covered by a single notice, a representative list is acceptable.
+Describe the work you believe has been infringed.
+A link to your original, a description, or a registration number if you have one.
+If you're filing for multiple works, a representative list is fine.

 The exact URL(s) on CKURO.ART where the infringing content appears.
-"Somewhere on your site" is not sufficient — we need the specific listing or page URL.
+"Somewhere on your site" isn't enough.
+We need the specific listing or page URL.

 Your full legal name, mailing address, phone number, and email address.
 P.O. boxes are acceptable for mailing address.